mattsemar/dsp-personal-logistics/readme.md

 ## Changelog

+#### v2.5.3
+Bugfix: Fixed issue where exception would be thrown when quitting one game and creating another (thanks Valoneu for report)

 #### v2.5.2
 Bugfix: Fixed issue where 'New Text' is shown when game is started with ShowIncomingItemProgress disabled (thanks Valoneu for report)